awsdocs/amazon-vpc-user-guide/doc_source/VPC_Subnets.md

 + `10.0.0.2`: Reserved by AWS\.
 The IP address of the DNS server is the base of the VPC network range plus two\.
 For VPCs with multiple CIDR blocks, the IP address of the DNS server is located in the primary CIDR\.
 We also reserve the base of each subnet range plus two for all CIDR blocks in the VPC\.
 For more information, see [Amazon DNS server](VPC_DHCP_Options.md#AmazonDNS)\.
 + `10.0.0.3`: Reserved by AWS for future use\.
 + `10.0.0.255`: Network broadcast address\.
 We do not support broadcast in a VPC, therefore we reserve this address\.

+If you create a VPC or subnet using a command line tool or the Amazon EC2 API, the CIDR block is automatically modified to its canonical form\.
+For example, if you specify `100.68.0.18/18` for the CIDR block, we create a CIDR block of `100.68.0.0/18`\.

 ### Adding IPv4 CIDR blocks to a VPC<a name="vpc-resize"></a>